ancaursachi/academy-publications/README.md

 # Academy Publications

-A web application for students where students and professors can publish different types of articles.
+A web application for students where students can publish different types of articles.
 Articles will go through a series of steps before being published.

 ## Configuration